Assured Shorthold Tenancy Agreement

 AST’S usually start off with, say, a 6- or 18-months contract.
-However, if the tenant is happy to remain in their home and the landlord is satisfied with the tenants, the tenancy can be renewed.
+However, if the renter is happy to remain in their home and the landlord is satisfied with the tenants, the tenancy can be renewed.

 Alternatively, both parties can leave the residential tenancy to run and remain a “periodic tenancy” when the fixed term expires.

-A landlord can grant a more extended contract up to 7 years; however, this is very rare.
+A landlord can grant a more extended contract up to 7 years; however, this is rare.
 If a more extended agreement is going to be given, then the tenancy should have a break clause.

 If granted a more extended contract, then you should always have a break clause,